Skip to content

 Week 13-15: 50 units

-Will re-evaluate dosage at 50 units and may continue to titrate up by 10 units every three weeks to a total of 100 units weekly to achieve desired effect.
+We will re-evaluate dosage at 50 units and may continue to titrate up by 10 units every 3 weeks to a total of 100 units weekly to achieve the desired effect.

-Do you prescribe HCG or any other weight loss medications?
-I heard that these work also.
+Do you prescribe HCG or any other weight loss medications? add

 Our team did extensive research into all available weight loss medications.
 Although patients have success with a variety of programs, we believe strongly that Semaglutide is the best option for most patients.
 It is the right combination of safe AND effective.

 HCG is a hormone that is also supposed to suppress your appetite.
-However in studies, HCG alone has been shown to not be an effective weight loss medication.
-Most patients lose weight on HCG because they are placed on a highly restrictive diet of only 500 calories per day (no thanks).
-For reference, most adults need 1500 – 2000 calories a day to maintain a healthy weight.
+However, in studies, HCG alone has been shown to not be an effective weight loss medication.
+Most patients lose weight on HCG because they are placed on a highly restrictive diet of only 500 calories per day.
+For reference, most adults need 1,500 – 2,000 calories a day to maintain a healthy weight.

-I’ve been doing some research, can Semaglutide cause elevated pancreatic enzymes?
-Is it safe to use if I’ve had a history of pancreatitis?
+Can Semaglutide cause elevated pancreatic enzymes?
+Is it safe to use if I’ve had a history of pancreatitis? add

-What if I take medication for depression?
-Can I still take Semaglutide?
+If I take medication for depression, can I still take Semaglutide? add

 Good question!
 First and foremost, your mental health is very important and takes priority.
 It is safe to take Semaglutide with antidepressant medications.
 A potential side effect of Semaglutide is “feeling a little blue” shortly after initiating the medication.
 This typically improves once your body becomes acclimated to the medication.
 However, if you feel as though you’re experiencing this side effect, or your mental health is worsening, please let our team know immediately.
 Again, we are here for you every step of the way throughout this journey, that includes your physical and mental wellbeing!